open-mmlab/mmsegmentation/docs/en/advanced_guides/transforms.md

 data of different size.
 See [here](https://github.com/open-mmlab/mmcv/blob/master/mmcv/parallel/data_container.py) for more details.

-In 1.x version of MMSegmentation, all data transformations are inherited from `BaseTransform`.
+In 1.x version of MMSegmentation, all data transformations are inherited from [`BaseTransform`](https://github.com/open-mmlab/mmcv/blob/2.x/mmcv/transforms/base.py#L6).
 The input and output types of transformations are both dict.
-A simple example is as follow:
+A simple example is as follows:

 ```python
 >>> from mmseg.datasets.transforms import LoadAnnotations